 Step 4.
 Assessing Netbeans IDE.

-You can start Netbeans IDE by using following command in the terminal:
+You can start Netbeans IDE by using the following command in the terminal:

 Or by clicking on the Netbeans icon (Activities -> Netbeans).